riipandi/altstack/readme.md

 ### Automatic Versioning

+Edit `config/version.yml` file and change the remote git repository value with your own.
-You will need add git hooks.
-Open `.git/hooks/post-commit` and put this code:
+You will need add git hooks, open `.git/hooks/post-commit` and put this code:

 ```bash
 #!/bin/sh
 php artisan version:refresh
 ```

-Don't forget to edit `config/version.yml` and change the remote git repository value with your own.

 ## Security Issue